Buying Process

 3.1 Costs and fees

 This fee amounts to an additional 7 – 8 % of the purchase price depending on several factors.
-It may be slightly less if you do not want to take out a loan to buy a property.
+The purchase price may be slightly less if you do not want to take out a loan to buy a property.

-Once you have found your property and agreed upon the price, you will sign a document agreeing to purchase – the preliminary agreement (PROMESSE de vente).
+Once you have found your property and agreed upon the price, you will sign a document agreeing to purchase – the preliminary agreement (PROMESSE de vente / COMPROMIS de Vente).
 This document sets out the details of the purchase with information about the property, the people involved, price, loan if appropriate.
 It can include conditional clauses (clause suspensives) which enables you to withdraw from the purchase if a certain condition is not met (e.g., inability to get a loan agreement).
 It CAN be signed by the vendor and the purchaser AT THE OFFICE OF THE NOTARY.

-The preliminary agreement can be prepared by an estate agent.
+The preliminary agreement can be prepared by a real estate agent.
 We normally recommend that the notary draws up the agreement time and conditions permitting.

 3.3 French Notary

 The “Notaire” is an independent government official appointed under oath by the French Justice Department.
-He/she can act for both the buyer and the seller, although each party can appoint their own notary at no extra cost if they wish.
-The two notaries will then share their fee.
+He/she can act for both the buyer and the seller, although each party can appoint his own notary if they wish, with no extra cost.
+The two notaries will then share their fees.
 French property transactions must be completed through a French notary practicing in France.
 We recommend normally that you have your “own” notary who speaks your language.

 3.4 Deposit (Dépôt de Garantie)